MrSaighnal/GSR-Google-Slides-RAT/README.md

 ![animation](https://github.com/MrSaighnal/GSR-Google-Slides-RAT/assets/47419260/293df586-38f9-4803-a201-e716f518954e)

 ## How to use
-1. The C2 can be cloned directly from GitHub:
+1. The C2 can be directly cloned from GitHub by using the following commands:

     ```
     git clone https://github.com/MrSaighnal/GSR-Google-Slides-RAT